mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 #### Relevant Use-Cases

-- A `String` to `Class` conversion.
-Imagine you have a column `Address` of type `NVARCHAR` and you would like it to be an `Address` class with different properties if you are extracting a record.
+- A string to class conversion.
+Imagine you have a column `Address` of type `NVARCHAR` and you would like it to be an `Address` type/class within your application.
-- A `Date` kind handler.
-Imagine you would like to convert the `Kind` property of the `DateTime` everytime you pull/push the record towards the database.
+- A date kind handler.
+Imagine you would like to convert the `Kind` property of the `DateTime` object everytime you pull/push the record towards the database.

 The scenarios can be unlimitted depends on your own situation (like below).